The 2014 New York Art Book Fair Brought Thousands of Recluses into the Daylight

 I liked these prints.

-The problem with a lot of the art books is that a lot of them seemed like the same book.
-A lot of the photo books had the same skinny female women nude or people gazing off into space.
+The problem with many of the art books is that they seemed like the same book.
+A lot of the photo books had the same skinny female nude or people gazing off into space.
 The design zines and books also seemed to run together.
 A lot of the product there just seemed like it was made because someone wanted to have made an art or design book.
 There wasn't necessarily a driving passion behind much of what I saw.
 If there was, it was the passion of boring people without ideas.
-When you see a museum full of books that are all OK to pretty good, they become a lot less special.
+When you see a museum full of books that are all OK to pretty good, they become less special.

 These were the most important art books I saw the entire fair.
 You can read an article about them by the gallery's owner over here.